-Kai Iwi Beach (Mowhanau): A Scenic Family Swimming Spot Near Whanganui
+Kai Iwi Beach (Mowhanau): Discover the Perfect Family Swimming Spot Near Whanganui

-• Kai Iwi Beach, located northwest of Castlecliff, offers easy access and ample parking for families visiting from Whanganui.
+• Kai Iwi Beach, located near Mowhanau Village, offers easy access and ample parking for families traveling from Whanganui.

-• A large playground and picnic areas with barbecues provide excellent facilities for children and families to enjoy.
+• A well-equipped playground and picnic areas with wood-burning barbecues provide excellent amenities for children and families to enjoy.

-• Breathtaking sunsets and scenic views enhance the overall experience, creating a picturesque setting for family relaxation.
+• Breathtaking sunsets and scenic coastal views create a picturesque setting for relaxation and family bonding.

 Beach Features and Highlights

-Here's a quick look at some beach activities and natural features you can explore:
+Here’s a quick overview of activities and natural features at Kai Iwi Beach you can explore:

 Beach Activities Natural Features